GreeshmaKaranth/aspen-capital-war/README.md

 ## Reflection

 I actually quite enjoyed this assignment.
 I liked exploring how to design this game, connect a backend MySQL server to it and create Flask endpoints for the same.
 I also enjoyed creating a complex docker file with these layered elements.
-I have also deployed it to an AWS instance.

 If I have more time, I'd like to make the game a little more complex and verbose, adding interactive elements to it so that users can play the game themselves and see what scores they get with detailed explanations.
-I'd also explore making the cloud deployment a little more flexible and easy to adapt, by making use of Kubernetes and Helm charts.
+I'd also explore making a cloud deployment, probably something that's a little more flexible and easy to adapt, by making use of Kubernetes and Helm charts.